mithi/hexapod-irl/README.md

 4. I personally use two pwm pins of my board and one [PCA9685](https://www.adafruit.com/product/815) to drive my eighteen mg996r servos.
 If you do the same, make sure [you hook it up properly](https://learn.adafruit.com/16-channel-pwm-servo-driver/hooking-it-up)!

-5. Modify the variables in [`./src/_VAR_CONFIG.js`](./src/_SERVO_CONFIG.js) as needed.
+5. Inspect and modify the variables in [`./src/_VAR_CONFIG.js`](./src/_VAR_CONFIG.js) as needed.

 6. This is how the angle of each servo is transformed [(function)](./src/_TRANSFORM.js) based on my specific physical hexapod robot configuration.
-You can modify this to suit your needs.
+Modify this to suit your needs.

 7. This is the bare minimum [node script](./src/_ROBOT_SERVER.js) that will talk to your Arduino and the front-end web app / user interface.
+Modify this to suit your needs.

 8. Open two terminal tabs and run the following:

 ```
 $ npm install

-# on one terminal tab, this runs the react app
+# on one terminal tab, this builds and serves the react app
 $ npm run prod:client

 # on another terminal tab, this runs the johnny-five script
-$ nnpm run run:server
+$ npm run run:server
 ```

 Enjoy!